LinuxSailorTech/Rules-of-Tech-Support/index.md

 <p><strong>Rule T21A</strong> - Whenever you have a problem, you will be unable to find a solution until just before the tech you called for help arrives.</p>

-<p><strong>Rule T21B</strong> - If the tech you called in isn&#39;t clueless, then you were and your problem has an obvious solution that you completely missed that they will point out seconds after they arrive.</p>
+<p><strong>Rule T21B</strong> - If the tech you called in isn't clueless, then you were and your problem has an obvious solution that you completely missed that they will point out seconds after they arrive.</p>

 <p><strong>Rule T21C</strong> - If none of these apply, the solution will be something random that will make no sense whatsoever to you or the technician.</p>